Last Updated on

 Hike Villarrica Volcano

-Obviously the main attraction, this is one of only five volcanoes worldwide known to have an active lava lake within its crater.
+Obviously the main attraction, this is one of only five volcanoes worldwide known to have an active lava lake within its crater, and one of the things to do in Pucon that most people come here for.
 Thousands hike the volcano we never saw every year and every one of the dozens of travel agencies in town offer tours.
 Check out this TravelDudes.org post on which to choose and other great tips for hiking Villarrica Volcano.

 If climbing isn’t your thing, why not jump right in to the belly of the beast.
 The Villarrica volcano has the only caves in an active volcano on earth that van be visited.
 Formed when lava flowed onto a great mass of glacial ice, there are tunnels up to 400m long inside the volcano.
 You can book this with agencies in town as part of a tour, but it makes sense to visit independently as either way visits are by guided tour only included in the $20 fee.